FarronF/limerick-council-meetings/meetings/2019/05/20-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th April 2019.md

 Community Support Services as the project approaches completion to align

-timing of allocations of the units with the completion date.--- 5
+timing of allocations of the units with the completion date.
+---
+5

 **NOTICES OF MOTION**